plungepool/wiki-dot-plungepool-dot-dev/src/chess.md

 I used to think chess was super boring.
 I always saw chess as suffering from "analysis paralysis," which to me is the biggest board game sin there is.
 The last thing I want to do is stare at a board state for 5 or 10 or 20+ minutes at a time until I am able to make a decision, then wait as my opponent does the same.

 Then I got ambushed with a chess clock.
-I was at a small gathering in March 2022 when my friend whipped out a chess set and set the clock at 5 minutes a piece.
+I was at a small gathering in March 2022 when my friend whipped out a chess set and set the clock at 5 minutes apiece.
 That's when I realized that chess can be an amazingly fun and exciting game again when you put a time limit on it, and by playing games that only last 10 or 20 minutes total, you can play more and learn from experience more rapidly.
 Now I play chess virtually every day and it has become one of my most favorite recent hobbies.

 ## openings notes.